 Want all-day flavor fast?
-Try these 30-minute chili recipes that will have a savory, satisfying dinner on the table in a jiff.
+Try these quick chili recipes that will have a savory, satisfying dinner on the table in a jiff.

 This recipe for turkey chili is a nice change of pace from traditional beef dishes, offering a whole different set of flavors to enjoy.
 I like to serve cheddar cheese bread on the side.
 You can also serve the chili over rice. —Traci K Wynne, Denver, Pennsylvania

 A dear neighbor gave me a pot of this delicious chili, and I asked for the recipe.
 The pork sausage is a nice change from the ground beef many chili recipes call for. —Janice Westmoreland, Brooksville, Florida

 Chili is one of our best cold-weather strategies.
 We use chicken and white beans for a twist on the regular bowl of red.
 It’s soothing comfort food. —Rachel Lewis, Danville, Virginia

 This third-generation hearty chili is a family favorite.
 It's a sweet and easy chili that's sure to warm up the whole family on those chilly fall nights. —Terri Keeney, Greeley, Colorado

 My six grandchildren enjoy feasting on big bowls of this zesty chili.
 It's so creamy and tasty you can even serve it as a dip at parties. —Codie Ray, Tallulah, Louisiana

 After spending time in the Southwest, I discovered Mexican peanut chicken and thought it would be fun to make it into a chili.
 Chipotle peppers give it a nice spice that's extra warming on a cold day. —Crystal Schlueter, Northglenn, CO